bbartholdy/tidytuesday/29-09-2020/README.md

  - Everybody on your feet 2x
  - You could send them missiles, I'ma send my goons

 In this repository you can find the [code](https://github.com/bbartholdy/tidytuesday/blob/master/29-09-2020/tayonce_lyrics.R) used extract the lyrics.
 The package repository can be found [here](https://github.com/bbartholdy/tayonce).
+The data were provided by [Rosie Baillie](https://twitter.com/Rosie_Baillie_) and [Dr. Sara Stoudt](https://twitter.com/sastoudt).

 ## Installing the package